Justin Marks: NASCAR

 In 2016, Marks expanded his Chip Ganassi Racing schedule in the Xfinity Series, driving the No. 42 in several races starting at Las Vegas Motor Speedway.
 At the Mid-Ohio Sports Car Course, Marks led a race-high 43 laps in a race plagued by rain to claim his first NASCAR victory; he dedicated the win to former Ganassi driver Bryan Clauson, who had died earlier in the week in an accident.

 In 2017, Marks returned to the Xfinity Series driving the No. 42 for Chip Ganassi Racing at the Mid-Ohio Sports Car Course finishing ninth and at Road America finishing fourth.
 On October 15, Marks joined Tommy Baldwin Racing's No. 7 for his return to the Cup Series at Talladega Superspeedway.
 It was his first non road course start in the Monster Energy series.
 However he finished last after getting into an incident.

 In 2018, Marks ran the season opening Daytona 500 in the No. 51 for Rick Ware Racing with support from Premium Motorsports.
-He brought the car home twelfth, which was by far his best oval track finish in the Cup series.
+He brought the car home twelfth, which was by far his best oval track finish in the Cup Series.
 He later partnered with Premium Motorsports to drive the No. 15 at Sonoma and the Charlotte Roval.

-In 2022, he returned to NASCAR, competing in the No. 41 Chevrolet for Niece Motorsports at Mid Ohio.
+In 2022, Marks returned to NASCAR, competing in the No. 41 Chevrolet for Niece Motorsports at Mid Ohio.

 On June 20, 2023, Kaulig Racing announced that Marks would drive the No. 10 Chevrolet in the inaugural Xfinity Series race on the Chicago Street Course.